 This month’s news update includes four initiatives by the U.S. Department of Labor to combat IC misclassification.
 The first was the issuance of a new page on the DOL website called “Misclassification Mythbusters.”
-We critiqued the new DOL page in a blog post, pointing out that the DOL had mischaracterized state and federal IC laws.
-We stated: “Hopefully, the DOL will take note and remediate these misleading statements.”
-Following the issuance of our blog post, the DOL took down its “Mythbusters” page and recently restored it, changing each of the mischaracterizations we had highlighted.
+I critiqued the new DOL page in a blog post, pointing out that the DOL had mischaracterized state and federal IC laws.
+I stated: “Hopefully, the DOL will take note and remediate these misleading statements.”
+Following the issuance of my blog post, the DOL took down its “Mythbusters” page and recently restored it, changing each of the mischaracterizations I had highlighted.

 The second regulatory initiative was the signing of a memorandum of understanding (MOU) between the U.S. Labor Department and two more state workforce agencies.
 This brings to 33 the number of states that have joined with the federal government to share information and conduct joint enforcement efforts to combat IC misclassification.

 The third administrative action was the U.S. Labor Department’s signing of an MOU with a federal construction agency, the U.S. Department of Housing and Urban Development, to prevent IC misclassification in the construction of housing in six Western states.